 ELDs are much more than just tools for compliance.

 Electronic logging devices provide incredibly useful data and insights that smart fleet managers can utilize.

-For instance, fleet managers can regularly monitor the performances of their drivers and identify drivers with bad driving habits, e.g., hard braking, hard cornering, hard acceleration, and speeding.
+For instance, fleet managers can regularly monitor the performances of their drivers and identify drivers with bad driving habits, e.g., hard braking, hard cornering, and hard acceleration.

 These dangerous driving behaviors are a safety risk and should be eliminated as soon as possible.
 By looking into ELD data, fleet managers can identify which drivers need to be coached.